fatiando/community/GOVERNANCE.md

 Contributions include, but are not limited to, code, code review, infrastructure work, community participation, community help/building, education and outreach, design work, etc.
-Candidates for the other roles in The Project governance are mostly recruited from the pool of Project Contributors.
+Anyone can be a Contributor and Contributors can be affiliated with any legal entity or none.

 There are no responsibilities or powers assigned to Project Contributors.
-We're just happy to have them involved in The Project.
+Candidates for the other roles in The Project governance are mostly recruited from the pool of Project Contributors.

 ### Project Founders